seanslma/maki/DevOps/SSL/Error.md

 Cause: `openssl` binaries are compiled with legacy renegotiation disabled by default.
 This disables any non TLS 1.3 libraries and certificates renegotiation to a lower standard.

 Solution: Update file `/etc/ssl/openssl.cnf`.
-Note: UnsafeLegacyRenegotiation is a workaround, and should not be deployed to a production environment.
+Note: UnsafeLegacyRenegotiation (allows for man in the middle attacks) is a workaround, and should not be deployed to a production environment.
 - At the very beginning, insert
   ```
   openssl_conf = openssl_init